Beijing Shopping Guide - Markets and Bazaars in Beijing

 One of the best things about shopping in Beijing is the markets.
 In fact, everything from

-Beijing Opera Masks and handmade earrings can be found somewhere
+embroidery, to Beijing Opera Masks and handmade earrings can be found somewhere

 in Beijing if you know where to look.
 The key things to remember: bargain for everything